 NASPAA accreditation ensures that accredited programs, such as an online MPA program, show students, peers and the public that they are providing a high level of education.
 Accreditation also gives colleges and universities a way to assess their own performance and compare themselves to other schools.

+NASPAA accreditation further demonstrates a degree program’s commitment to inclusivity, diversity and cultural competence.
 A NASPAA-accredited online MPA program highlights the competencies and knowledge graduates have achieved and can offer in future public service careers.
 Students in accredited institutions are eligible for federal financial aid, which can help them complete their degrees and obtain public service employment after graduation.

 The benefits of a degree in today’s job market are tremendous.
 In many fields, a graduate degree is a necessity, and a degree from an accredited school is essential — many employers will not hire graduates from an unaccredited school.

-Learn about the A-State online MPA program.
+Learn about the Arkansas State University online MPA program.